A small kitchen, a hot oven, a dangerously powerful mixer…not exactly the place for a small child, right? Actually, it’s exactly the place!

 Yep, she’s just standing on a chair.
 I set my two year old on the counter to get a peek.
 They can see in and still not pinch fingers.

-Let them mix: Mixing is a great activity for building gross and fine motor skills at the same time.
+Encourage them to mix: Mixing is a great activity for building gross and fine motor skills at the same time.
 They are working on the muscles in their upper arm, shoulder, elbow, lower arm, wrist, and fingers…all at once!!
 It’s not an easy (or neat) task, but it’s so, so important to let them try.

 |Look at that arm!
 She’s a GREAT mixer!
 It would take her a while, but eventually, she’d get it as smooth as I like it.
 Well…she might tire out before then, but she has the movement down.|